PIC

 Amsterdam (Nederland), Bimhuis

-Barcellona (Spain), Conservatorio Municipal de Mùsica de Barcelona
+Barcellona (Spain), Conservatorio Municipal de Mùsica de

 Buenos Aires (Argentina), Teatro de la Ribera